kylin1zhang/SnapCode/README.md

 ### How to Use Long Screenshot

-1. Click the "Long Screenshot" button in the toolbar
+1. **Using the System Tray**
+   - Single-click the SnapCode icon in the system tray to start long screenshot
+   - Double-click the system tray icon to open the main window
+   - Right-click the tray icon to see more options

+2. **Operation Steps**
-2. Position the transparent window over the target content
+   - After starting the long screenshot, a transparent window appears
-3. Click "Start Capture" in the overlay window
-4. Wait for the automatic scrolling and capture process
+   - Drag with your mouse to select the area to capture
+   - After releasing the mouse, the program automatically scrolls and captures content
-5. Choose where to save the resulting image
+   - When capture is complete, choose where to save the image
-6. Use the captured image with SnapCode's main features to convert to text
+   - The saved long screenshot can be converted to text using SnapCode's main features

+3. **Suitable Scenarios**
+   - Capturing long documents or code files
+   - Complete screenshots of web pages
+   - Interfaces that require scrolling to see all content

 ## Usage